The 11 Best Science Podcasts

 Short Wave critically analyzes the methodologies underpinning common scientific beliefs, refusing to take the most obvious answers at face value.
 This is particularly important for hot-button topics like AI or social media.
 But beyond being a social good, Short Wave makes for great listening, especially for the time-poor.

-For fans of: Never trusting a clickbait headline
+For fans of: Never trusting a clickbait headline.

 Science Vs

 If you enjoy podcasts like You’re Wrong About, then Science Vs is likely to captivate your interest.
 The show is all about finding truth in the face of fads and opinions.
 From fasting diets to hypnosis, host Wendy Zukerman and her team painstakingly sift through the scientific literature to provide the best possible answers to these questions.
 If you have a friend contemplating Ozempic, this might be the show to direct them to.
+Recent episodes include analysis on ADHD, squirting, creatine, the carnivore diet, bird flu, fluoride, and meth.
+While various, Science Vs always manages to be topical.

 Before we go any further, it’s worth noting that this show is not without its critics.
 Any podcast that claims to tell “the truth” is going to be met with pushback.
 Science Vs is no exception.
 And when it comes to science podcasts, the critique can get amusingly pedantic.
 While we won’t entertain criticisms of a female host’s voice – in this case, we love Zukerman’s jaunty Australian accent – the show’s Apple Podcast reviews are worthy of reflection.
 That said, Science Vs is still one of the best shows out there, thanks to its rigor and admirable mission.
 We like the puns, too.

-For fans of: Not letting conspiracy theorists off the hook
+For fans of: Not letting conspiracy theorists off the hook.

 Well… That’s Interesting